 Our political system is a representative democracy.
 We elect legislators to make policy decisions and enact laws on our behalf.
 Except through the exercise of the initiative and referendum, we do not practice direct democracy.
-Our representatives may come from a variety of backgrounds: farmers, teachers, doctors, lawyers, business owners, etc. The essence of the legislative process is the give and take of different interests, and the search for a compromise that is acceptable to the majority.
-Often there are elaborate mechanisms to involve citizens and interest groups in the policy-making process.
-However, in the final analysis, legislative bodies make the decisions.
+The essence of the legislative process is the give and take of different interests, and the search for a compromise that is acceptable to the majority.
+Often there are elaborate mechanisms to involve citizens and interest groups in the policymaking process.
+But in the end, legislative bodies make the decisions.
 Those who are not satisfied with the outcome can always seek to change the representatives by voting them out of office.
 But they must abide by the decisions whether they like them or not.

-- Mayor-Council Form of Government.
-Policy and administration are separated.
-All legislative and policy-making powers are vested in the city council.
-This is also true for most charter counties that have county councils: King, Snohomish, Pierce and Whatcom Counties.
+- Mayor-Council Form of Government: Policy and administration are separate.
+All legislative and policymaking powers are vested in the city council.
+This is also true for most charter counties that have county councils: King, Snohomish, Pierce, and Whatcom counties.
 Administrative authority is vested in a directly elected mayor or county executive.
 Mayors in second class mayor-council and code mayor-council cities may veto ordinances but the mayor's veto can be overruled by two-thirds vote of the council.

-- Council-Manager Form of Government.
-All legislative and policy powers are vested in the city council.
+- Council-Manager Form of Government: All legislative and policy powers are vested in the city council.
 The council employs a professional administrator to carry out the policies it develops.
 The city manager is head of the administrative branch of government.
-The mayor is usually selected by the city council from among its members, although in a few larger cities (e.g. Tacoma, Vancouver, and Olympia), the voters directly elect the mayor through provisions of a charter or through RCW 35A.13.033 for Optional Municipal Code cities.
+The mayor is usually selected by the city council from among its members, although in a few larger cities (such as Tacoma, Vancouver, and Olympia), the voters directly elect the mayor through provisions of a charter or through RCW 35A.13.033 for optional municipal code cities.
 The mayor's responsibilities are primarily to preside at council meetings, act as head of the city for ceremonial purposes, and for purposes of military law.
 The mayor votes as a councilmember and does not have any veto power.
 Political skills possessed by the mayor can be helpful in bringing parties together in the policy development process.
-Currently, the only county that has adopted this organizational model is Clark County which is in the process of transition.
+Currently, the only county that has adopted this organizational model is Clark County, which is in the process of transition.
 San Juan County has adopted a hybrid form including a county manager position but retaining much of the commission form as well.

-While much of this information is relevant to counties, there are some factors that make the policy-making process of counties different from cities.
+While much of this information is relevant to both cities and counties, there are some factors that make the policymaking process of counties different from cities.
 Elected county offices are partisan in a majority of the counties; candidates declare party affiliation when they run for office.
-All elected city offices are non-partisan.
+All elected city offices are nonpartisan.
 County commissioners share power with other elected county officials such as the assessor, auditor, prosecuting attorney, sheriff, county clerk, and treasurer.
 There are only a handful of Washington cities that elect anyone other than mayors or council members.
-An extensive treatment of the responsibilities of commissioners can be found in the County Commissioner Guide, MRSC - November 2014.

-What Staff Needs to Know about the Needs of Elected Officials
+What Staff Needs to Know about Elected Officials